scokobro/professional-identity/profIdent-draft1.md

 ## Aims

 The question this paper addresses is: Why, given the obvious concern with independence and what Kaye describes as the deep commitment to freedom of speech and expression in Japan, have journalists not organised in the way he describes?

+Also review bodies which have existed in Japan for reporters and those involved in news.
+Brief review of reporting organisations.

 Also, what of the rumoured 'collectivistic' instincts of Japanese society?
 Why no collective action from journalists to respond to this common threat?